bobz78/processing-sketchs/Final Project/README.txt

-The other one is a fluid simulation this one was very compilcated but I finally managed to get it work (credit to: Mike Ash Fluid Simulation for Dummies) I managed to get it work using the above mentioned resource.there is two different modes you can switch between by pressing "1"for mode1(default mode) and "2" for mode2 mode1 has the name of the course and you can drag your mouse through it to add a wind effect to it and make it look like a fire and smoke effect creating the course name "MATH ARE CODE" the second mode is just the fluid simulation where you can hold/drage left mouse botton and creat smoke as well as change its color by pressing the right mouse botton. you can also higher "N" value and lower "scale" for a higher resolution you can also higher "iter" for more accurate simulation and generaly you can change density and velocity value for different fluid sims.
+The other one is a fluid simulation this one was very compilcated but I finally managed to get it work (credit to: Mike Ash Fluid Simulation for Dummies) I managed to get it work using the above mentioned resource.there is three different modes you can switch between by pressing "1"for mode1(default mode) and "2" for mode2 and "3" for mode3. mode1 has the name of the course and you can drag your mouse through it to add a wind effect to it and make it look like a fire and smoke effect creating the course name "MATH ARE CODE" the second mode is just the fluid simulation where you can hold/drage left mouse botton and creat smoke as well as change its color by pressing the right mouse botton.the third mode you can click anywhere on the screen and you will spawn a smoke particle. you can also higher "N" value and lower "scale" for a higher resolution you can also higher "iter" for more accurate simulation and generaly you can change density and velocity value for different fluid sims. you can also change fade() method value from 1 to a higher or lower value to make the smoke disapier faster or slower.